How to Get Rid of Biscuit Beetles? | Information and Control Guide

-How to get rid of biscuit beetles?
-All life stages of biscuit beetles are killed when exposed at 120°F (48.8°C) for at least 16 hours.
-You can also place infested items at 25°F (-3.8°C) for at least 7 days.
+So, how to get rid of biscuit beetles?
+All life stages of biscuit beetles are killed when exposed at 120°F for at least 16 hours.
+You can also place infested items at 25°F for at least 7 days.
 But for heavily-infested items, throwing them away will help prevent their larvae from spreading into other areas.

-In this guide, you will learn important facts about biscuit beetles and how you can control them.
+In this comprehensive guide, you will learn important facts about biscuit beetles, how to properly identify them, how you can control them, and what you can do to prevent future infestations.

 What Do Biscuit Beetles Look Like?

-Their main difference is that biscuit beetle larvae have shorter hairs.
-The dark marking on their head also ends in a straight line instead of having a convex boundary.
+Biscuit beetle larvae have creamy white C-shaped bodies that are about 3/16 inch long.
+They have short hair and a dark marking on their head also ends in a straight line instead of having a convex boundary.

 What Do Biscuit Beetles Feed On?